Monday, 29 July 2024

 Repairing the path on Glenridding Dodd

 Our most recent upland path project has seen us working on Glenridding Dodd over at Ullswater.
-The work was supported by a grant received from the Westmorland and Furness Shared Prosperity Fund.
+The work was supported by a grant received from the Westmorland and Furness Shared Prosperity Fund and contributions from both the local community and the European Outdoor Conservation Association.

 Helicopter lift at Glenridding Dodd